0xPARC/0xparc-intro-book/src/h-zksnark.typ

   The KZG scheme from @kzg is quite simple and elegant but requires a trusted setup.
-  In contrast, IPA from @ipa has fewer assumptions and is more versatile, but it's more complicated and
+  In contrast, IPA from @ipa has fewer assumptions and is more versatile, but it's slower and more complicated.

 - Regardless of whether KZG/IPA scheme is used, we then show two constructions of a zkSNARK.